Fujifilm X100S vs Leica CL

 It is notable that the CL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100S does not provide wifi capability.

-The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the X100S has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the X100S was succeeded by the Fujifilm X100T.
+Both the X100S and the CL have been discontinued, but can regularly be found used on ebay.
+The X100S was replaced by the Fujifilm X100T, while the CL does not have a direct successor.
 Further information on the features and operation of the X100S and CL can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Leica CL Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100S and the Leica CL?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.